KB2100/Sarcasm-Detection/README.md

 # Introduction:
 Sarcasm detection in code-mixed social media text is challenging due to informal writing, regional language mixing, and varying context.
-This project fine-tunes a multilingual BERT model to detect sarcasm effectively.
+This project fine-tunes a multilingual BERT model to detect sarcasm effectively

 # Classes:
 Sarcastic (YES)